salesforce/design-system-react/CONTRIBUTING.md

 - <a name="avoid-mixins" href="#avoid-mixins">#</a> Avoid mixins.
 Instead, import and use shared code and external libraries as libraries, or use higher-order components.
 Do not add external dependencies unless absolutely necessary.
 Consider the "total cost of ownership" of all dependencies.
 - <a name="rest-operators-with-jsx" href="#rest-operators-with-jsx">#</a> Be careful with [rest operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters) when passively applying unnamed and unknown props to JSX nodes.
 This concept allows flexibility to the consuming developer, but is difficult to track for maintainers.
 If rest operators should be used, be sure to deconstruct each one that is actually needed by the JSX nodes, so that the rest operator only handles "unknown props" passed in from the outside developer.
 In short, don't utilize any properties in the `...props` object within the component.
 After using `const { active, className, ...rest } = props;` do not go back to using `this.prop.*` anywhere in the render function.
 - <a name="rest-operators-with-jsx-delete" href="#rest-operators-with-jsx-delete">#</a> If a rest operator is already present in your render function and you need to remove additional props so that they do not get passed to a JSX node, use the rest operator along with `// eslint-disable-line no-unused-vars` to remove the prop from `...rest`.
-- <a name="dimoc" href="#dimoc">#</a> Use the controlled/uncontrolled callback/prop pattern.
-By default, React components should be "controlled" - exposing a callback and expecting their parent to control them.
-If a component needs to ability to also manage its own state (be an "uncontrolled" component) in particular situations the parent should still be able to take over and make it controlled simply by passing in a value for the prop.
-For instance, an `onModalClose` callback could change `isModalOpen` to `false` when it is ready to close the modal.
-For more detail and examples of this pattern, visit [DIMOC: Do It Myself or Callback](https://gist.github.com/jamesgpearce/53a6fc57677870f93248).
 - <a name="event-callbacks" href="#event-callbacks">#</a> Event callbacks should pass in the synthetic event, then a data object with contents that relate to the event.
 - <a name="boolean-prop-prefix" href="#boolean-prop-prefix">#</a> If a prop is a boolean, please prefix with `is` or `can` or suffix it with `-able`.
 Never default a prop to `true`.
 - <a name="use-checkprops" href="#use-checkprops">#</a> Add as many prop checking tests that will _only run in development_ as needed via `checkProp`.
 If the test can become an independent module and work in multiple components, add it to the `utilities` folder.